 Graduate assistants work up to 20 hours per week, per semester.
 In general, graduate assistants are expected to have availability to work on campus during the normal weekday hours of operation (8:30 a.m. ‐ 5:00 p.m.).
 Concurrent with assistantship appointments, doctoral students may not engage in other outside employment.

-To apply for a graduate assistantship appointment, students must complete the Graduate Assistantship Application and submit it, along with a resumé, as an e-mail attachment to email@example.com.
+To apply for a graduate assistantship appointment, students must complete the graduate assistantship application and submit it, along with a resumé, as an email attachment to firstname.lastname@example.org.
 Graduate assistant applications and/or resumés do not need to be sent to any of the Robinson College of Business departments, as consideration for a position may not be granted unless the application and/or resumé is sent according to these instructions as listed.
-After the application has been approved, it will be made available for departments that have a budget for graduate assistants (as listed the appropriate section below).
+After the application has been approved, it will be made available for departments that have a budget for graduate assistants (as listed in the appropriate section below).
 These departments will directly contact students whom they wish to hire.
 Any questions regarding the availability of graduate assistantship positions should be directed to the department contacts listed in that section.

 Master’s and doctoral students must maintain satisfactory academic standing during the period(s) of their appointment including having a minimum 3.0 cumulative grade point average.